JordanDaudu/Dungeons_And_Dragons/README.md

 ## 📜 Project Overview

-This project simulates a simplified turn-based role-playing game (RPG), where players and enemies take actions such as attacking, casting spells, and moving around a game map.
-The architecture follows object-oriented principles and leverages Java interfaces, inheritance, and polymorphism to define different character types and combat behaviors.
+This project simulates a simplified action turn-based role-playing game (ARPG), where players and enemies take actions such as attacking, casting spells, and moving around a game map.
+The architecture follows object-oriented principles and leverages Java interfaces, inheritance, threading and polymorphism to define different character types and combat behaviors.

 ---